addisonhernandez/addisonhernandez.github.io/_posts/2022-02-06-Decorators_and_Classes.md

 # Decorators

-A *Decorator* is a funciton that accepts an object and augments it with some extra properties or functionality
+A *Decorator* is a function that accepts an object and augments it with some extra properties or functionality

 This is nonstandard nomenclature!
 To complicate the issue further, there is currently a Stage 2 [proposal](https://github.com/tc39/ecma262/pull/2417) to add Class and Class Element Decorators to ECMAScript.